WGME-TV: Transition to HD

 WGME began broadcasting in 720p high definition (HD) on December 18, 2011, with a new wood-styled set designed by Devlin Design Group.
 WGME's new HD set included video display monitors on either end of the set for anchor stand-up reporting, a 12-monitor video wall used to display a single panoramic video feed or 2, 3, or 12 individual video feeds.
-A smaller anchor desk at the video wall is used for FOX 23 broadcasts Good Day Maine and News 13 on FOX at 10 pm.
+A smaller anchor desk at the video wall is used for WPFO broadcasts Good Day Maine and News 13 on FOX at 10 pm.
 The anchor desk included a large monitor behind the anchors which typically showed a skyline image or the News 13 logo.
 The entire set included an array of light panels and light boxes.
 The weather office is fully visible to viewers, with a small desk for the meteorologist above which a four-monitor video wall could show graphics.
 There was also a traditional green screen and a forecasting system on a raised platform for live reporting of severe weather.
 The HD newscasts introduced a new graphics package also used by Sinclair station WZTV.

 WGME's newscasts were referred to as CBS 13 News as of April 2013.
 The newscasts on WPFO were referred to as FOX 23 News as of February 2014.

 On February 28, 2013, WGME's weather department rolled out new graphics to its Weather Central forecasting system, as part of a new graphics package from parent company Sinclair Broadcasting.
 It is slowly being introduced on other Sinclair stations.

 In early 2014, while WGME-TV CBS 13 News received a new graphics package now seen on-air, News 13 Daybreak changed its name to Good Day Maine On CBS 13.
-On September 15, 2014, WPFO-TV FOX 23 premiered the WGME-TV CBS 13-produced FOX 23 News @ 6:30 PM featuring the combined (6 pm and 11 pm) anchor team and a new format.
+On September 15, 2014, WPFO-TV premiered the WGME-produced Fox 23 News @ 6:30 pm featuring the combined (6 p.m. and 11 p.m.) anchor team and a new format.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: